EdOverflow/security-template/index.md

 | Low      | 0.1 - 3.9  | Self-XSS      | $10   |
 | None     | 0          | ¯\\\_(ツ)\_/¯ | ¯\\\_(ツ)\_/¯ |

-## Third-party Services
+## Third-Party Services

 {{ site.company_name }} uses the following third-party services.
-If you discover an issue make sure to report it to the service's security team.
+If you discover an issue, please make sure to report it to the service's security team.

 <!-- Insert list of third-party services here. -->